jeffgrunewald/dockers/contexts/composiler/README.md

              compose file desired.
 This is good for flagging the compose file generated as a deployment artifact for documentation, auditing, and rollbacks.
+STACK_NAME:  Defaults to `stack`; the name of the docker service stack to
+             deploy to the swarm when deploying via swarm mode.
 TEMPLATES:   A series of command line flags to select specific services,
              volumes, networks, or secrets definitions if a full, unified compose of all templates in the templates directory is